Magister Juris

-MJur (Magister Juris or Master of Jurisprudence; common abbreviations include MJur, M.Jur., Mag.
+A MJur (Magister Juris or Master of Jurisprudence; common abbreviations include MJur, M.Jur., Mag.
 Jur. and Mag. iur.) is an academic degree in law awarded by some universities.

-Magister Juris at the University of Oxford
+University of Oxford

 The Magister Juris (MJur) is a one-year master's level course offered at the Faculty of Law, University of Oxford.
 It is a postgraduate degree requiring a previous first-class undergraduate degree with honours in law for admission, and is comparable to an LL.M.
-It is a counterpart to the long-established Bachelor of Civil Law (BCL) offered at Oxford - which the University immodestly claims to be "the most highly regarded taught masters-level qualification in the common law world" - but for students from a civil law rather than a common law background.
+It is a counterpart to the long-established Bachelor of Civil Law (BCL) offered at Oxford – which the University claims to be "the most highly regarded taught masters-level qualification in the common law world" – but for students from a civil law rather than a common law background.

 The content and structure of the MJur is practically the same as the BCL, and for the most part, BCL and MJur students study the same options in the same classes.
 Students select four options from a list of 40 or so available in common to BCL and MJur students.
 In place of one of the four taught options, students may also choose to write a dissertation of 10,000 to 12,500 words.
 Alternatively, MJur students only may select one option from a list of approximately 12 courses from the undergraduate BA in Jurisprudence.
 All taught options are taught by a combination of lectures and/or seminars and tutorials.
 Tutorials, which involve an intensive discussion between a tutor and two or three students, are a feature of the MJur and BCL programmes which is not offered in any taught graduate course in law elsewhere in the world.